battlecode/battlecode21/specs/specs.md

 (so its elevation may be lower, but due to the topology would not flood until the water level exceeds 2-5).
 - The HQ will not start adjacent to deep water (e.g. to make it impossible to protect from floods).
 - There will always be a large negative elevation water tile (no games that never end).
+- Maps will always have at least 1k soup near the HQ, reachable by miners.

 ## Tiebreakers